Tesena-smart-testing/playwright-js-template-project/docs/spec.md

 Tests that background color of the big header is as specified by checking against color code in style attr.

+## MobileHomepageTests

+-   **See: [https://github.com/microsoft/playwright/issues/2787#issuecomment-652462169][18] - why not Firefox**

+Test suite for mobile version of Homepage.
+Parametrized for chromium and webkit.

+### before

+before hook - ensures start browser with context of mobile device we are emulating

+### after

+after hook - closes browser

+### pageTitleIsCorrect

+Tests that page title of the mobile version of the homepage is correct

 [1]: #homepagecontactformtests

 [2]: #before